-You can, of course, also lose your driver’s license for an extended period of time.
+You can, of course, also lose your driver’s license for an extended period.

 Colorado law allows individuals to apply for and obtain a permit for the concealed carry of firearms.
-Even though the right to concealed carry in our state is very broad, your application will likely be denied and your permit could be revoked upon more than one DUI conviction.
+Even though the right to concealed carry in our state is comprehensive, your application will likely be denied, and your permit could be revoked upon more than one DUI conviction.

 If you’ve stayed sober for three years after your second DUI conviction and you obtain an affidavit from an alcohol addiction counselor that you are a recovering alcoholic, you may be able to get your concealed carry rights restored, but it is far from guaranteed.